 Jessica T. Cook

-Jessica Cook is a partner in the Atlanta office and a member of the firm's Global Immigration Practice Group.
+Jessica Cook is a partner in the Atlanta office and a member of the firm's Immigration Practice Group.
 Jessica's practice focuses on immigration and nationality law.

 Jessica has extensive experience representing and advising employers in all areas of business immigration, including temporary employment visas, labor certifications, permanent residency, and outbound visas.